-March is Lymphedema Awareness Month and March 6th is World Lymphedema Day, which is celebrated every year to educate the public about this disease.
+March is Lymphedema Awareness Month, and March 6th is World Lymphedema Day, celebrated yearly to educate the public about this disease.
 It is estimated that up to 10 million Americans are afflicted with this disease.
-However, many believe the numbers are much higher because so often people with this disease are misdiagnosed.
+However, many believe the numbers are much higher because people with this disease are often misdiagnosed.

 SO WHAT IS LYMPHEDEMA?

-Primary lymphedema is where there is something wrong with the lymph system at birth.
-Secondary lymphedema is acquired through some sort of trauma to the body.
-This can include surgical procedures, infections, radiation, burns or any injury that affects the lymph system.
+Primary lymphedema is when there is something wrong with the lymph system at birth.
+Secondary lymphedema is acquired through some trauma to the body.
+This can include surgical procedures, infections, radiation, burns, or lymph system injury.

-When the lymphatic system is not working properly, lymph can accumulate in an area causing swelling.
-Lymph is a protein-rich fluid which carries waste out of our body and is part of the immune system.
-When this fluid is unable to move due to a damaged system, swelling occurs.
+When the lymphatic system is not working correctly, lymph can accumulate in an area, causing swelling.
+Lymph is a protein-rich fluid that carries waste out of our body and is part of the immune system.
+Swelling occurs when this fluid cannot move due to a damaged system.
 Furthermore, because waste is not being moved out of the body, it can cause recurrent infection.
-Any trauma, even bug bites, scratches and sunburn can cause a flare up of lymphedema in an already compromised system.
+Any trauma, even bug bites, scratches, and sunburn, can cause a flare-up of lymphedema in an already compromised system.

 MANAGEMENT OF LYMPHEDEMA

 There is no cure for lymphedema at this time!
-However, if diagnosed and treated in the early stages, it can be managed.
-I highly recommend seeking out a specialist in lymphedema.
+However, it can be managed if diagnosed and treated early.
+I highly recommend seeking out a lymphedema specialist.
 This may be a doctor, but it could just as likely be a certified lymphedema therapist.
-They will assist you in designing a treatment plan that will work best for your condition as well as your lifestyle.
+They will assist you in designing a treatment plan that will work best for your condition and lifestyle.
 This treatment may include massage therapy called manual lymphatic drainage (MLD).
-Treatment and management of lymphedema may also include exercise, compression garments, pneumatic pumps and diet.
-In some cases, surgery can help to improve the condition, as well.
+Treatment and management of lymphedema may include exercise, compression garments, pneumatic pumps, and diet.
+In some cases, surgery can also help improve the condition.

 SIGNS AND SYMPTOMS OF LYMPHEDEMA

-It’s important to recognize the signs and symptoms of lymphedema so that you can seek medical attention at any early stage that is easier to manage and treat.
+It’s essential to recognize the signs and symptoms of lymphedema to seek medical attention at an early stage that is easier to manage and treat.
 Some signs to look for include: